 Formerly known as the Balkan Arts Center and the Ethnic Folk Arts Center, the Center for Traditional Music and Dance has worked closely with dozens of diverse communities over the past forty years in creating a number of leading ensembles, festivals and community-based cultural organizations.
 Each year, CTMD serves thousands of New Yorkers through a full calendar of programs that provide unique opportunities to experience and participate in the City’s rich cultural traditions.

 The organization's work has had significant national and international impact.
 CTMD was a one of the first US-based presenters dedicated to performances of traditions from around the world.
 In the 1960s, the oranization assisted in the development of models for ethnic programming at the Smithsonian Folklife Fesitval and Newport Folk Festivals.
 In the 1970s, our work with senior Jewish musicians in New York helped to spark an international revival of klezmer.
 A 1980s project with young musicians in the Bronx created Cherish The Ladies, now global ambassadors for women’s involvement in Irish traditional music.
 CTMD has founded seven 501(c)(3) cultural organizations, including the first youth academies for traditional Mexican and Peruvian music on the East Coast, and New York’s main annual Dominican, Indo-Caribbean and Albanian festivals.
 Our Heritage Sunday Festival (at Lincoln Center Out of Doors) and New York World Festival (at Central Park SummerStage) are among the city’s largest regular showcase events of immigrant performing arts, as were two previous CTMD programs, the Queens Ethnic Music and Dance Festival (1976-1991) and Folk Parks (1993-2000).

 CTMD co-curated major programs at the 2001 and 2013 Smithsonian Folklife Festival on the National Mall, has produced a number of major documentary films and recordings (including six on the Smithsonian Folkways label), and provided music for a record of the sounds of humanity aboard the Voyager spacecraft.
-CTMD's Archive, the largest such collection documenting New York's immigrant performing arts of the last five decades, is being acquired by the Library of Congress.
+CTMD's Archive is the largest collection documenting New York's immigrant performing arts traditions.
 CTMD is an affiliate program of UNESCO.